 Find out about Library Search in the next section of this guide.

 Your reading list is a good place to start, but you will be expected to read more widely too.

-The Library’s Special Collections are housed in the Brotherton Library, and are open to all visitors.
+The Library's Special Collections are housed in the Brotherton Library, and are open to all visitors.
 Students will need to book to visit.

 Special Collections has nearly 200,000 rare books and hundreds of thousands of manuscripts, ranging from illuminated medieval manuscripts to business archives to modern poetry archives.
 Digitised parts of the collection are available online.

 To find out more, and to search for material that might interest you, have a look at the Special Collections website.

 Library Search will give you all the information that you need to find material on the shelves in the Library or online.
 Most of the journal articles that you'll need to read will be available online; just follow the links from Library Search.

 You can use our self-issue machines to borrow and return books.
 You will need your student card!
 There are instructions on screen but please ask Library staff if you need help.

 To find out how many items you can borrow and for how long, and for more details about using the self-issue machines, see our website.

 Sometimes the books you need may be on loan to another student.
 If this happens, you can use the request a book system.
 Once you reach the front of the queue for a particular book, you will generally be able to borrow it within a week.
 To encourage students to return them, fines are charged on recalled books that are overdue.